 Congressional Votes Related to the Israel-Hamas Conflict

 Introduction

 This report compiles congressional floor votes on legislation, including amendments and resolutions, related to the Israel-Hamas conflict that began on October 7, 2023.
-To identify relevant votes, CRS searched Congress.gov, ProQuest Congressional, and CQ (Congressional Quarterly) databases for legislation that (1) referenced Israel or Hamas in the bill or amendment text; (2) received roll call votes or voice votes, or was subject to unanimous consent agreements; and (3) either was introduced in Congress following the October 7, 2023, attack on Israel by Hamas or was amended in response to that attack.
+To identify relevant votes, CRS searched Congress.gov, ProQuest Congressional, and Congressional Quarterly databases for legislation that (1) referenced Israel or Hamas or "Board of Peace"1 in the bill or amendment text; (2) received roll call votes or voice votes or was subject to unanimous consent agreements; and (3) was either introduced in Congress following the October 7, 2023, attack on Israel by Hamas or amended in response to that attack.
+As of February 2026, the conflict is subject to a ceasefire between the parties and efforts to implement a U.S. 20-point plan to affect a governance and security transition in Gaza.

 This report includes three tables:

 • Table 2 provides congressional votes on non-funding legislation.
-It includes votes related to the Israel-Hamas conflict, including votes on amendments; House and Senate passage votes; votes on any final version of legislation approved in identical form by both the House and Senate, including conference reports and amendments between the houses; and joint resolutions disapproving of arms sales, including votes on their adoption in the House and Senate.1
+It includes votes related to the Israel-Hamas conflict, including votes on amendments, House and Senate passage votes, votes on any final version of legislation approved in identical form by both the House and Senate (including conference reports and amendments between the houses), and joint resolutions disapproving of arms sales (including votes on their adoption in the House and Senate).2

+Congressional Votes Related to the Israel-Hamas Conflict